dizzweb-GmbH/dizzbase_client_flutter/example/example.md

         setState(() => rowsAffected = result["rowCount"]);
         });

+## Directly sending SQL to execute SELECTs, stored procedures or anything else

-Use DizzbaseConnection.directSQLTransaction() to send any custom SQL statement and receive the result as a future.
+Use DizzbaseConnection.directSQLTransaction(String) to send any custom SQL statement and receive the result as a Future<DizzbaseDirectSQLResult>.
+DizzbaseDirectSQLResult contains your data and error information (if any).